 Legend has it that Tai Chi’s slow-motion movements and postures are inspired by the slow movements of the crane bird fending off a snake in combination with the elegant movement of Taoist breathing practices.
 This is to enable you to relax, maintain an attitude of patience, and stay gently focused even when under the attack.

-As the story goes, Capoeira is a Brazilian martial arts style that was initially invented by Angolan slaves who wanted to hide their self-defense techniques as dance moves.
+As the story goes, Capoeira is a type of Brazilian martial arts that was initially invented by Angolan slaves who wanted to hide their self-defense techniques as dance moves.
 This is why it involves constant dance moves, lots of music, endless movements, and, of course, fighting.

 In its purest form, Capoeira involves two practitioners (known as Capoeiristas) surrounded by other participants in what is known as Capoeira wheel.
 Some of the participants must play percussion instruments to offer a thrilling musical background.
 And despite the rhythms, the fighters should use deception and maneuvers to confuse, control, and outwit the opponent.